Christian Walker Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (91 total, one per game).
+- Pirates pitchers combine to give up 92 home runs (one per game), the seventh-fewest in the league.

-- Keller goes for his 10th win when he gets the start for the Pirates, his 19th of the season.
-He is 9-4 with a 3.52 ERA and 125 strikeouts in 110 2/3 innings pitched.
+- Mlodzinski starts for the first time this season for the Pirates.

-- In his last appearance on Tuesday against the Los Angeles Dodgers, the right-hander tossed five innings, giving up four earned runs while surrendering eight hits.
+- The 24-year-old righty pitched in relief in his most recent outing this season, one of nine appearances so far.

 © 2023 Data Skrive.
 All rights reserved.